turbo9team/turbo9/README.md

 ----------------------------------------

 ## Current Status
 The current version of the Turbo9 is capable of running C code.
 All the 6809 instructions and addressing modes have been implemented and tested expect SYNC and CWAI.
 The signed versions of the Turbo9's 16-bit divide and multiply need to be completed.
 Interrupts are partially implemented including SWI and Reset.
-We are called this version 0.9.
+We are call this version 0.9.
 In order to achieve version 1.0 we require the following:
 * Finish SYNC and CWAI (6809 instructions)
 * Finish EDIVS & EMULS (Turbo9 extensions)
 * Finish Interrupts
+* Finish Turbo9S bus version
 * Implement testcases to verify the above

-Other known bugs:
+Other things to do:
 * fix stim bench
 * Verify pipeline bubbles on reset are benign